-- (a) BCPs should be maintained by annual reviews and updates to ensure their continued effectiveness.
+(a) BCPs should be maintained by annual reviews and updates to ensure their continued effectiveness.
 Procedures should be included within the organisation's change management programme to ensure that business continuity matters are appropriately addressed.
 Responsibility should be assigned for regular reviews of each business continuity plan.
 The identification of changes in business arrangements/processes, not yet reflected in the business continuity plans, should be followed by an appropriate update of the plan on a periodic basis, say quarterly.
 This would require a process of conveying any changes to the institution's business, structure, systems, software, hardware, personnel, or facilities to the BCP coordinator/team.
-If significant changes to the BCP or test programme, the business continuity policy guidelines and programme requirements should be updated accordingly. - (b) Changes should follow the bank's formal change management process in place for its policy or procedure documents.
+If significant changes have occurred in the business environment, or if audit findings warrant changes to the BCP or test programme, the business continuity policy guidelines and programme requirements should be updated accordingly.

+- (b) Changes should follow the bank's formal change management process in place for its policy or procedure documents.
 This formal change control process should ensure that the updated plans are distributed and reinforced by regular reviews of the complete plan. - (c) A copy of the BCP, approved by the Board, should be forwarded for perusal to the RBI on an annual basis.
 In addition, the bank should also submit: